mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 Lab 02 - Cloud Computing and Shared Responsibility
 ```

-The next lab will build on this foundation by examining:
+The next lab builds on this foundation by examining:

 - Cloud computing concepts
 - The shared-responsibility model